digitoimistodude/marlin-vagrant/README.md

     osascript -e 'tell application "Terminal" to quit' & exit;

 Chmod it by `chmod +x /usr/bin/forwardports` and run `forwardports`.
 You have to do this every time after reboot, if you are co-working in LAN.

+## Recommended post-installations

+I have not included everything to this box since I want it keep as minimal as possible, but here's some recommended pieces you should install especially on production (I'll add more later):

+- [rocket-nginx](https://github.com/maximejobin/rocket-nginx) - Nginx configuration for WP-Rocket

 ## Troubleshooting and issues